dotbielefeld/selector/README.md

 # Installation

-You can use selector from the files in this repository or install it via
+You can use selector from the files the github repository or install it via

 ```
 pip install selector-ac